Contrastive Learning of Musical Representations: Experimental Results

 \subsection{Data Augmentations}

 The CLMR model relies on a pipeline of strong data augmentations to facilitate the learning of representations that are more robust and allow for better generalisation in the downstream task.
-In Table~\ref{tab:transformation_study}, we show the linear evaluation scores obtained by taking a random slice of audio (`random cropping') and performing one additional, individual augmentation.
-While all datasets contain songs of variable length, we always sample a random slice of audio of the same size before applying other augmentations.
+In Table~\ref{tab:transformation_study}, we show the linear evaluation scores obtained by taking a random crop of audio and performing one additional, individual augmentation.
+While all datasets contain songs of variable length, we always sample a random crop of audio of the same size before applying other augmentations.
 This makes it harder to assess the individual contribution of each augmentation to the downstream task performance.
 We therefore consider an asymmetric data transformation setting: we only apply the augmentation(s) to one branch of the framework, while we settle with an identity function for the other branch (i.e., $t(x_j) = x_j$) \cite{chen_simple_2020}.
 The model is pre-trained from scratch for 1\,000 epochs after which linear evaluation is performed.

-When only taking a random slice of audio (i.e., a `crop'), we achieve a PR-AUC score of $30.5$.
+When only taking a random crop of audio, we achieve a PR-AUC score of $30.5$.
 Most individual augmentations show an increase in performance, while adding gain or delay does not impact performance as much.
 Adding a filter to the augmentation pipeline increases the downstream performance more significantly.

-Besides evaluating the individual contribution of each augmentation with $p_t = 1$, we also vary this probability: $p_t \in \{ 0, 0.4, 0.8 \}$.
-This is done to assess the optimal amount of augmentation to each example, i.e., the contrastive learning task should neither too hard, nor too simple, for learning effective representations for the music classification task.
+Besides evaluating the individual contribution of each augmentation with augmentation probability $p_t = 1$, we also vary $p_t \in \{ 0, 0.4, 0.8 \}$.
+This is done to assess the optimal amount of augmentation to each example, i.e., the contrastive learning task should neither be too hard, nor too simple, for learning effective representations for the music classification task.
 The linear evaluation PR-AUC score is shown for each augmentation under a different probability $p_t$ in Figure~\ref{fig:transformation_probabilities}.
 For the Polarity and Filter transformations, performing them more often with a probability of $p_t = 0.8$ is beneficial.
 For the Delay, Pitch and Reverb transformations, a transformation probability of $p_t = 0.4$ works better than performing them more aggressively.
 Generally, we find that strong data augmentations result in more robust representations and better downstream task performance.